 Look around you.
 Do the things that surround you spark joy?
-If not, it might be time tidy up.
+If not, it might be time tidy up while you’re sheltering-at-home.
 Marie Kondo is an expert organizer, helping the masses tidy up their material lives with both her bestselling book, The Life-Changing Magic of Tidying Up, and her gone-viral Netflix series, Tidying Up With Marie Kondo.
 If you’re already vegan, then you have already mastered the art of tidying up your fridge and getting the animal products out (seriously, they spark joy for absolutely no one).
 But could other areas of your life use a bit of sprucing?
-Here is how to apply the KonMari Method™ to tidy up your vegan kitchen, closet, and digital space.
+Instead of binging The Office for the hundreth time (we’re not judging, we’ve been there), here is how to apply the KonMari Method™ to tidy up your vegan kitchen, closet, and digital space.

 1. Essential Cookbooks

-How many times have you actually made a recipe out of that free mini booklet you got at that vegan fair?
+How many times have you actually made a recipe out of that free mini booklet you got at that vegan fair long ago?
 Our guess is not many, if at all.
 And yet, there it remains, stuffed among your cookbooks that are slowly toppling to one side, constantly defying the feeble bookend.
 You don’t need a library to make great vegan meals, especially with the internet.
 Choose to keep four to six cookbooks by authors you trust.
-All you need is one for entertaining, one for weeknight meals, one for baking, an all-purpose book with an extensive glossary, and two optional books: one that is aspirational and doubles as a coffee table book, and one on your favorite type of cuisine.
+All you need is one for entertaining (for when we can break bread with friends again), one for weeknight meals, one for baking, an all-purpose book with an extensive glossary, and two optional books: one that is aspirational and doubles as a coffee table book, and one on your favorite type of cuisine.

 Our Picks: The Plant Power Way: Italia by Julie Piatt and Rich Roll (entertaining), The Vegan Stoner Cookbook by Graham I. Haynes and Sarah Conrique (weeknight), Chloe’s Vegan Desserts by Chloe Coscarelli (baking), Vegan Cuisine by Jean-Christian Jury (all-purpose), Plantlab by Matthew Kenney (aspirational), and Mississippi Vegan by Timothy Pakron (cuisine)